 The Dead Man’s Penny

 The First World War memorial plaque had a number of nicknames, with the most common “the dead man’s penny” due to the design looking like the reverse of a contemporary penny.
-This led to the plaque being called the Dead Man’s Penny, Death Penny, or Widow’s Penny.
-The memorial plaque is also often known as the Death Plaque.
+Other names included the death penny, widow’s penny and death plaque.

-- The next-of-kin of soldiers executed in the war did not receive a memorial plaque.
+- The next-of-kin of soldiers executed in the war did not receive a memorial plaque, all other deaths, including suicide led to the issue of a plaque.

 - There was a list of 19 next-of-kins in order of precedence, running from the widow/widower down to the ‘eldest living aunt on mother’s side’.